fictitious/solid-devtools-multirepo/README.md

 **work in progress, not quite usable yet**

-- requires changes to solid-js and dom-expressions code [insert link here to the Changes in Solid JS code below]
+- requires [changes](https://github.com/fictitious/solid-devtools-multirepo/blob/main/README.md#changes-to-solid-js-code) to solid-js and dom-expressions code
 - so it works only with examples built from this multirepo, which are using modified solid-js from this repo
 - it's buggy, does not handle Portal yet
 - only shows component tree and component props, no signals yet